kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 7. Check `Use webhook` for `Fulfillment`, then press `SAVE`
 8. Click on `Integrations` and click on `Google Assistant`, then press `UPDATE DRAFT`
 9. Talk to your Google Assistant and see what happens

+> **Entities** are powerful tools used for extracting parameter values from natural language inputs.

 ```plantuml
 @startuml